 Say hello to Hansel and Gretel!

-- Grab a bench at the welcoming Apfelwein Klaus for some traditional local food.
+- Grab a seat at the welcoming Fichtekraenzi for some traditional German food.
 A hearty meal is guaranteed.
-Try the classic Frankfurter sausage, now known worldwide.
+Be sure to try their hearty white bean soup!

 - Maindiner is rated the top restaurant in Frankfurt, this world-class steak house will not disappoint.
 With their truffle mashed potatoes and meat cooked to perfection, it’s an easy choice for a great evening.